mwcproject/mwc-node/doc/roadmap.md

 The MWC network was launched in November 2019 and has functioned flawlessly with 100% uptime.
-The MWC Team considers the protocol ossified and currently sees no need for a future hard or soft fork unless a defensive action were required to protect the network.

 MWC development is progressing well and there are many areas where development resources could be allocated.